degrigis/awesome-angr/ExplorationTechniques/SimgrViz/README.md

 *HINT*: Plug this ET as the last ET of your SimulationManager.

-Do dump the .dot file use
+To dump the .dot file use

 ```
 import networkx as nx